VueGWT/vue-gwt/docs-source/book/essential/components.md

 }
 ```

-In all the examples we always initialize our Component's properties in the `created` method.
-The reason is that even if simple values (`int`, `boolean`, `String`) would work once duplicated, Java Object instances wouldn't.
-So to avoid confusion and errors, it's better to always assign your initial values in the `created` method.

 If you don't want the factory behavior on a Component for some reasons, you can pass the option useFactory to `false` on your `@Component` annotation.
 The same `dataObject` instance will be passed to all your instance of your Component and their data model will be shared.